Core Endpoint

 answerPrompt string -- Style/tone/language directive appended to the answer-synthesis prompt.
 Capped at 500 chars.
 Cannot override the "answer using ONLY provided sources" rule or the citation discipline.

-llmProvider string server default anthropic, openai, azure, or openai-compatible
+llmProvider string server default anthropic, openai, openai-responses, deepseek, azure, or openai-compatible

 llmModel string server default Model override